Exact Subgraph Isomorphism Network with Mixed $L_{0,2}$ Norm Constraint for Predictive Graph Mining: Proposed Method: Exact Subgraph Isomorphism Network

 \subsubsection{Algorithm}

 We here describe the optimization procedure of EIN.
-When the regularization parameter $\lambda$ is large, $\*B$ becomes highly sparse, by which computations usually become faster because more subgraphs are expected to be pruned.
-Therefore, after starting from a larger value of $\lambda$, we gradually reduce $\lambda$ while optimizing parameters.
-Let $\Lambda = ( \lambda_1, \ldots, \lambda_K )$ be a sequence of the regularization parameters, where $\lambda_1 > \lambda_2 \cdots > \lambda_K$.
-For each $\lambda$, we use the solution of previous $\lambda$ as an initial solution.
+The basic strategy is that we first set $s$ as a small value (e.g., $1$) and gradually increase $s$ while optimizing parameters.
+Let $\cS = ( s_1, \ldots, s_K )$ be a sequence of $s$, where $s_1 < s_2 < \cdots < s_K$.
+For each $s$, we use the solution of previous $s$ as an initial solution.

-The Train-EIN function of Algorithm~\ref{alg:regularization-path} performs the optimization \eq{eq:objective} for each $\lambda$ from the given $\Lambda$.
-In line 5, the Traverse function performs the graph mining tree search in which $\cW$ is generated via gradient pruning.
-The detailed procedure of the working set generation is in Algorithm~\ref{alg:gpruning}.
-The Traverse function searches graph mining tree recursively.
-At each tree node, $\mr{UB}(H)$ is evaluated and the entire subtree below the current node can be pruned if $\mr{UB}(H) \leq \lambda$.
-On the other hand, if $\| \*g_H \|_2 > \lambda$, $H$ should be included in $\cW$.
+The Train-EIN function of Algorithm~\ref{alg:regularization-path} performs the optimization \eq{eq:objective} for each $s$.
+In line 10, the Traverse function performs the graph mining tree search that generates a set of candidate subgraphs denoted as $S_{t+\frac{1}{2}}$, consisting of subgraphs that are not pruned (i.e., $S_{t+1} \subseteq S_{t+\frac{1}{2}}$).
+The detailed procedure of the candidate generation is in Algorithm~\ref{alg:gpruning}.
+The Traverse function recursively searches the graph mining tree.
+At each tree node, $\mr{UB}(H)$ is evaluated and the entire subtree below the current node can be pruned if $\mr{UB}(H) < \zeta$ (line~3-4).
+On the other hand, if $\eta_H > \zeta$, $H$ is added to $S_{t+\frac{1}{2}}$ (line~6).
+Then, the threshold $\zeta$ is updated (line~7), after which we can remove $\{ H^\prm \mid \eta_{H^\prm} < \zeta, \ H^\prm \notin S_t\}$ (line~8).
+This guarantees $|S_{t+\frac{1}{2}}| \leq 2 s$ (for simplicity, we assume there is no tie of $\eta_H$).
 The children nodes of $H$ are created by gSpan in the Expand function, by which only the subgraphs $H^\prm$ included in the training dataset can be generated and as a byproduct of this process, we obtain $\psi_{H^\prm}(G_i)$.
 Note that if the children are already generated in the previous iterations, we can reuse them.

-Once $\cW$ is determined, $\*B$ and $\*b$ are updated in line 6-7 in Algorithm~\ref{alg:regularization-path}.
-Their step lengths are determined by backtrack algorithm (Note that since our pruning condition does not depend on the step length, we do not need to perform the Traverse function repeatedly during this backtrack steps).
-Then, $\*\Theta$ is updated in line 8-10.
-This is a usual neural network parameter update, for which we iterate the update until given max iteration.
-Here, we employed the full instance gradient, the standard stochastic gradient can also be used.
-At each $\lambda$, the alternating update procedure stops (line 11) when the iteration reaches the given maximum iterations or some other stopping condition is satisfied.
+Once $S_{t+\frac{1}{2}}$ is determined, $\*B^t$ is updated in line~11 of Algorithm~\ref{alg:regularization-path}, in which the step length $\gamma_{\*B}^t$ is determined by the batcktrack search.
+Here, $\*B_{S_{t+\frac{1}{2}}}$ is a submatrix of $\*B$ in which only the columns specified by $S_{t+\frac{1}{2}}$ are extracted.
+In line 12-13 of Algorithm~\ref{alg:regularization-path}, $\*b$ and $\*\theta$ are updated by the standard gradient descent, in which the batcktrack search is also performed.